makrai/notes/kornai07-math-ling.md

 * Modern theories of morphosyntax (Ostler 1979, Kiparsky 1987, Smith 1996),p109
   differ from Pānini chiefly in their ambition to also handle analytic langs
-* deep case (kāraka) will be realized (abhihita, ‘spoken’) by morphological and structural devices biuniquely but heterogeneously across verbs.
-We have
+* deep case (kāraka) will be realized (abhihita, ‘spoken’) by morphological and structural devices biuniquely but heterogeneously across verbs
   * biuniqueness in any fixed construction since every deep case that appears there will be realized by a single linker and every linker realizes some deep case, and we have
-  * heterogeneity in that there is no requirement for the realization to be constant across verbs.
-For
+  * heterogeneity in that there is no requirement for the realization to be constant across verbs
     * eg accusative (surface) case can serve to realize Goal or Patient (but)
-    * Goal can also be realized by the instrumental case.
-Such theories are
+    * Goal can also be realized by the instrumental case
-* ‘direct’: proceed from the arguments of the verb, defined semantically, to the linkers, which are visible on the surface, using only one intermediary, the deep cases
+* ‘direct’ theo: proceed from the arguments of the verb, defined semantically, to the linkers, which are visible on the surface, using only one intermediary, the deep cases
-* indirect theories invoke two sets of intermediaries, deep cases and grammatical functions (subject, object, etc.), as well
+* indirect theories invoke two sets of intermediaries, deep cases and grammatical functions (subject, object, etc), as well
 * Relational grammar does not use a separate apparatus for these two
   * but does permit derivational strata, which make the overall theory indirect
 * same is true of case grammar